cobbland/cobb.land/pages/sabacc/index.md

 Corellian Spike is one of the most popular variations of sabacc.
 It uses a deck of sixty-two cards.
 The deck is divided into three suits (called staves): circles, squares, and triangles.
 Each stave contains twenty cards ranging from -10 to +10.
 There are also two zero cards called sylops.
 Also, to add a touch of randomness to the game, it is played using a pair of dice called "spike dice."

-The object of Corellian Spike is to have a hand worth exactly zero points -- called sabacc -- or at least to have a hand that is closer to zero than anyone else at the table -- called nulrhek.
-In most versions of Corellian Spike -- yes, variations of sabacc often have numerous variations themselves -- there are also several special hands that can beat a regular sabacc, such as an idiot's array or a pure sabacc.
+The object of Corellian Spike is to have a hand worth exactly zero points—called sabacc—or at least to have a hand that is closer to zero than anyone else at the table—called nulrhek.
+In most versions of Corellian Spike—yes, variations of sabacc often have numerous variations themselves—there are also several special hands that can beat a regular sabacc, such as an idiot's array or a pure sabacc.

 ## Variations of Corellian Spike